Is your child struggling with sight words? Learn fun and effective strategies for teaching sight words without the stress and pressure!

-We’ve all seen it: the list of sight words our kids are supposed to master by the end of the year, often as early as kindergarten.
+We’ve all seen it: the list of words our kids are supposed to master by the end of the year, often as early as kindergarten.

-For some, sight words can be a challenge for parents to teach.
+For some, sight words can be a challenge to teach.
 Maybe your child isn’t able to read or spell this week’s sight words, making both of you feel discouraged.
-Getting her to practice at home feels like pulling teeth—if she doesn’t know the word or finds it too hard, she might even start crying.
+Getting her to practice at home feels like pulling teeth.
+If she doesn’t know the word or finds it too hard, she might even start crying.

 You don’t want sight words to be an issue all year.
-How can you help your child learn and understand sight words without turning it into a power struggle?
+How can you help her learn and understand them without turning this into a power struggle?

 6 strategies for teaching sight words

-I’ve found that encouraging a love of learning, embracing mistakes, and not stressing about school is far more effective than any strict regimen, punishments, or arguments you might have with your child don’t work nearly as well.
+I’ve found that encouraging a love of learning, embracing mistakes, and not stressing about school are effective.
+A strict regimen, punishments, or arguments with your child don’t work nearly as well.

 Take a look at these strategies for teaching sight words:

 1. Read books with plenty of sight words